The Best Credit Cards for Seniors in 2024

 Plan to spend your retirement years traveling?
 Earn rewards when you travel and toward future travel with the Capital One Venture Rewards Card.
 This card earns two miles per dollar on every purchase and five miles per dollar when you book a rental car or hotel through Capital One Travel.
 Redeem your miles for past travel or future travel purchases, like anytime you purchase from airlines, hotels, cruise lines, etc. If you want, you can also redeem miles for a check, account credit, gift cards, or other rewards.

 The card costs $95 per year, but if you’re a big traveler, the card will easily pay for itself.
-Other perks include no foreign transaction fees and a $100 credit for TSA PreCheck, which gets you through the airport security line faster.
-Plus, you can access the exclusive Capital One airport lounge twice per year.
-What a nice vacation perk!
+Other perks include no foreign transaction fees and up to a $120 credit for TSA PreCheck, which gets you through the airport security line faster.
 Visit Capital One’s website to learn more about the Venture card.

 Pros & Cons:Pros About Capital One Venture Rewards Card